irmen/Pyro4/docs/source/clientcode.rst

 * serpent: serializes into Python literal expressions.
 Accepts quite a lot of different types.
   Many will be serialized as dicts.
 You might need to explicitly translate literals back to specific types on the receiving end if so desired, because most custom classes aren't dealt with automatically.
-  Requires third party library module.
+  Requires third party library module, but it will be installed automatically as a dependency of Pyro.
+  This serializer is the default choice.
 * json: more restricted as serpent, less types supported.
-Part of Python's standard library.
+Part of the standard library.
 * marshal: a very limited but fast serializer.
 Can deal with a small range of builtin types only, no custom classes can be serialized.
 Part of the standard library.
 * pickle: the legacy serializer.
 Fast and supports almost all types.
 Has security problems though.
+Part of the standard library.
+No longer used by default.

+You select the serializer to be used by setting the ``SERIALIZER`` config item.
+(See the :doc:`/config` chapter).
+The valid choices are the names of the serializer from the list mentioned above.

 .. note::
     Since Pyro 4.20 the default serializer is "``serpent``".